-Another likely indirect effect from extending (Alternative 2) or eliminating (Alternative 3) the sunset provision would be a reduction in the probability of red snapper overfishing by the recreational sector.
+Another likely indirect effect from extending (Preferred Alternative 2) or eliminating (Alternative 3) the sunset provision would be a reduction in the probability of red snapper overfishing by the recreational sector.
 If better landings information became available for one component, then either in-season monitoring of the harvest or better projections could be used to reduce the likelihood that a component does not exceed its quota/annual catch limit.
 This would particularly be true for the federally permitted for-hire component.
 Because of the limited number of federally-permitted vessels and the fact that headboats regularly report landings, it is currently easier to both monitor and project landings of this component.
-In addition, federallypermitted headboat operators are required to submit electronic logbooks and efforts are underway to extend this type of reporting to federally-permitted charter vessels-actions that should improve harvest information for the federal for-hire component. this sector.
-Thus, extending (Alternative 2) or eliminating (Alternative 3) the sunset provision for sector separation should indirectly benefit the stock by reducing the probability of overfishing through better monitoring of the stock compared to Alternative 1, no action.
+In addition, federally-permitted headboat operators are required to submit electronic logbooks and efforts are underway to extend this type of reporting to federally-permitted charter vessels-actions that should improve harvest information for the federal for-hire component.
+Thus, extending (Preferred Alternative 2) or eliminating (Alternative 3) the sunset provision for sector separation should indirectly benefit the stock by reducing the probability of overfishing through better monitoring of the stock compared to Alternative 1, no action.

-&lt;sup>13 Note that similar data in terms of discards were not available for headboat trips and so a similar comparison could not be made for this portion of the sector.
+14 Note that similar data in terms of discards were not available for headboat trips and so a similar comparison could not be made for this portion of the sector.

 Alternative 1, no action, would allow sector separation to sunset the soonest (at the end of the 2017 fishing year).
 Given the discussion above, this alternative would have the greatest adverse effect on red snapper stock.
-Assuming that no charter vessel- or headboat-specific management program is developed through Amendments 41 and 42, Alternative 2, Options 2a-2c, would be more beneficial to the stock because they delay the expiration of sector separation more than Alternative 1.
-Option 2c, would be most beneficial because it would delay the sunset of sector separation the longest (10 years), followed by Option 2b (5 years), and then Option 2a (3 years).
-Alternative 3 would allow the benefits to the red snapper stock from sector separation to continue indefinitely and so would have the least adverse effect on the stock relative to Alternatives 1 and 2.
+Assuming that no charter vessel- or headboat-specific management program is developed through Amendments 41 and 42, Preferred Alternative 2, Preferred Option 2b, and options 2a,c, would be more beneficial to the stock because they delay the expiration of sector separation more than Alternative 1.
+Option 2c, would be most beneficial because it would delay the sunset of sector separation the longest (10 years), followed by Preferred Option 2b (5 years), and then Option 2a (3 years).
+Alternative 3 would allow the benefits to the red snapper stock from sector separation to continue indefinitely and so would have the least adverse effect on the stock relative to Alternative 1 and Preferred Alternative 2.
 As mentioned in Section 4.1.1, the management of the charter vessel and headboat fleets fishing for red snapper could change with the development of Amendments 41 and 42.
-These management programs are expected to affect the biological/ecological environment, and any changes in effects will be analyzed in the appropriate documents before implementation.
+These management programs are expected to affect the biological/ecological environment, and any changes in effects will be analyzed in the appropriate documents before approval and implementation.